Kris-Adhikari/Carpool-Manager/README.md

 # RideBuddy

-A full-stack carpool management system designed to reduce students’ commute times.
+A backend for a carpool management system designed to reduce students’ commute times.

-- **Backend:** Built a Java Spring Boot backend, incorporating REST APIs to manage data and communicate with the frontend.
+- **Backend:** Built a Java Spring Boot backend, incorporating REST APIs for communication with a possible frontend
 - **Database:** Stored ride data in a PostgreSQL database, utilizing Docker to containerize the database for consistent development environments.
-- **Frontend (Still in progress, won't work):** Developing a React frontend with JavaScript (in progress) to provide a user-friendly interface.
-Uses NextUI components for UI.

 ---